-UL’s Fire Safety Research Institute’s (FSRI) is world-renowned in the field of fire safety research, but it is also making a mark in the field of public relations.
+The Fire Safety Research Institute (FSRI), part of UL Research Institutes is world-renowned in the field of fire safety research, but it is also making a mark in the field of public relations.
 FSRI’s public fire safety education program campaign, Close Before You Doze is now a case study in the textbook Discovering Answers: Research Methods for Public Relations by Donnalyn Pompper.
 The campaign, which began in 2016, is featured to demonstrate how strategy and creativity can organically emerge from formal research.

 The idea for the campaign emerged when a group of firefighters from across the U.S. recognized a recurring theme in FSRI’s research – getting behind a closed door during a fire can save lives.
 While the concept of closing doors during a fire for safety was not entirely new, it was not a known safety measure for the public.
 So they approached FSRI with an urgent request to turn these findings into public safety messaging.
 Enter Zoe Susice, senior director of research amplification at FSRI, who honed in on creating the campaign that would bring the message to life.
 She brought in the public relations team and collaborated with researchers and firefighters to transform the idea from a concept to a public safety education campaign.